 “Maybe there’s a level where people didn’t want to know they were paying 100% markup on that,” Soni says.

-As mentioned up top, however, transparent pricing isn’t just about the price.
-It’s about detailing where the product was made, whether the people who made them were paid fairly, and other questions that are increasingly important to millennial shoppers.
+As mentioned above, however, price transparency isn’t just about the price.
+It’s about detailing where the product was made, whether the people who made it was paid fairly and other questions that are increasingly important to millennial shoppers.
 Transparent pricing might not work for every brand, but those that engage in it are clearly seeking to appeal to the type of shopper who is only going to get more affluent, and numerous, as millennials enter the marketplace in full force and come of age.
 That’s planning for the future.

 “I’ve wanted this for other industries as a customer,” says Noni.
 “It’d be cool if more and more companies were transparent about what they sell.”

 It might be a while before Nike breaks down just how much of their shoe is marketing and how much is quality shoe manufacturing, but this little movement by small businesses is a step in that direction.

 - NextTV.com.
 “MBPT Spotlight: Cassandra Report Offers Marketers Global Insights on Reaching Millenials“

 - NYTimes.com.
 “How Much Did That Zipper Cost?
 With Transparency Pricing, You Know Everything“

 - Link.Springer.com.
 “Transparency Pricing: Theory, Tests, and Implications for Marketing Practice“